 The Victor 9000 / Sirius One was a rather strange old 8086-based machine which used a disk format very reminiscent of the Commodore format; not a coincidence, as Chuck Peddle designed them both.
 They’re 80-track, 512-byte sector GCR disks, with a variable-speed drive and a varying number of sectors per track — from 19 to 12.
-Reports are that they’re double-sided but I’ve never seen a double-sided disk image.
+Disks can be double-sided, meaning that they can store 1224kB per disk, which was almost unheard of back then.

 You should end up with an